 How can I trade crypto around Fed meetings?

 Fed meetings create volatility, which presents both opportunities and risks.
 Many traders reduce position sizes before announcements to avoid being caught in sudden moves.
 Others wait for the press conference to understand the Fed's tone before taking positions.
 The key is understanding that expected decisions are often priced in, while surprises move markets significantly.
+Never trade without stop-losses during Fed announcements.

-Where can I watch Fed announcements?
+Where can I watch Fed announcements live?

 Ready to Trade Crypto?